 Map of Dallas – Fort Worth Texas Hoods

-Located in North Texas and the state’s largest metropolitan, often called the “Metroplex” is the DFW, Dallas – Fort Worth has a number of hoods from the days of Dallas gangs and Fort Worth gangs which started back in the 80s and 90s.
+Located in North Texas and the state’s largest metropolitan, often called the “Metroplex” is the DFW, Dallas – Fort Worth has a number of hoods as this map depicts the past and present days of Dallas gangs and Fort Worth gangs, which started back in the 80s and 90s.

 South Dallas is one of the more active parts of Dallas with 357 Dixon Circle Crips or 187 Park Row Crips and Dallas Bloods of 007 Bon Ton, 232 Turner Courts, 44 Oakland, 415 EDP (East Dallas Projects).